changlinli/import-photos/README.md

 files copied from one place to another and organized intelligently into folders.
 Hence I wrote this short script.

+This script hashes both files to ensure that copying went well and also can delete photos that have already been imported and has a list of other options as well.

 To use, simply run `python import_photos.py -h` and a description will appear.

 Installing